data-structures algorithms

 where are properly chosen constants.

-Problem: Primary clustering is mitigated, but another phenomenon, secondary clustering, could occur.
+Primary clustering is mitigated, but another phenomenon, secondary clustering, could occur (where keys that hash to the same initial position follow the same probe sequence).

 Double Hashing